You breathe in entonox through a mouthpiece or mask at the start of each contraction. Many women find that it reduces the sharpness of the pain.

 If you're giving birth at home, you can hire or buy a birthing pool.

-These are injections of drugs, such as pethidine or diamorphine, directly into the muscle in your thigh or bottom.
+These are injections of drugs, such as diamorphine, directly into the muscle in your thigh or bottom.
 An intramuscular injection takes about 20 minutes to work, and lasts for between two and four hours.

 What’s good about them?